Introducing some of the Analytical CRM Application areas

 There are some key areas that analytical CRM can be used in any organisation, some of these areas include:

 - customer Profitability

 - Event Monitoring

 - Channel Optimization

-- Loyalty Analysis: Analytical CRM can help organisation to know the rate at which customers are living their channel to join the competitors, life cycle.
+- Loyalty Analysis: Analytical CRM can help the organisation to know the rate at which customers are living their channel to join the competitors, life cycle.
 They will be able to know their defection rate.
 It will also portray their customer segment.
 This will also expose behaviours that are common among customers, the ratio of acquisition to defection among others.
 This will also chaw the effectiveness of defection prevention, strategies embarked upon by an organisation.

 The package will allow the organization to know the rate at which customers are leaving and why they are leaving and where are they going?
 You will have a competitive advantage if you have this information.
 It will allow you to beat your competitors at their game.

 As I said when I was discussing customer loyalty in series one, I said loyalty analysis is based on REM Analysis.
 This has to do with recently, frequency and monitory commitment of the customer to your products and services.